Metal Fetish

 Psychology

 Metal fetishism is usually understood through learned associations: hardness and rigidity read as strength, control, and confinement, while bright reflective surfaces tap a broader fascination with smooth, shiny materials documented across several material fetishes.
-Binet's associationist model, a charged early experience attaching arousal to a material, is the classic explanatory frame, supplemented by general conditioning accounts.
+Binet's associationist model, a charged early experience attaching arousal to a material, is the classic explanatory frame within the broader psychology of fetishism, supplemented by general conditioning accounts.
 As with most material interests, the evidence base is thin and metal-specific research is essentially absent, so these mechanisms remain plausible rather than demonstrated.

 Prevalence & culture